 Identification: Identification tags with a child’s name clearly printed are requested and enable our Volunteer Educators to personalize your program.

-Instructors interested in a specific exhibition or area of the Museum's collection should contact the Group Tour Coordinator at least two weeks in advance and inform about any special objectives your group might have.
+Instructors interested in a specific exhibition or area of the Museum's collection should contact the Group Tour Manager at least two weeks in advance and inform about any special objectives your group might have.
 The more we know, the better your group's experience will be!
 Programs described for high school students can also be adapted for college students.